Mary Lou Fulton College for Teaching and Learning Innovation policies

 6. appropriately recognizing others' work by citing data or materials from published, unpublished or electronic sources when disseminating information

-Disposition 2: receive and act upon professional feedback
+Disposition 2: Receive and act upon professional feedback

 Evidenced by: